 After that, the filming started and Kelly and Ryan come out.
 I wasn’t chosen for the trivia prize, but it was a fun show.
 The guest was Lana Parilla from Once Upon a Time.
 I hadn’t heard of her either.

-I really enjoyed the taping of Live with Kelly and Ryan, and I was thrilled that I could take photographs.
+I enjoyed the taping of Live with Kelly and Ryan, and I was thrilled that I could take photographs.
 Also, I was impressed that both Kelly and Ryan interacted with the audience during the breaks and even took selfies.
 In hindsight, I wish I would have taken one of the seats at stage level.
-You could tell that the staff knew what they were doing and are were very efficient.
+You could tell that the staff knew what they were doing and were very efficient.

-The taping was over by 11:30.
+The taping was over by 11:30 am.

 TV show tapings are fun, even if you don’t know the guests!
+It’s fascinating seeing the behind the scene work.
+I would definitely recommend trying to see some while you are in NYC if you can.
 You just need to mentally prepare yourself for the wait and plan a little bit ahead.

 Have you seen any live tapings in NYC?
 I would love to hear about your experience in the comments.